Master of Social Work (MSW) Programs in Connecticut - Campus and Online

 Advanced Standing Online MSW Programs in Connecticut

-Sacred Heart University is the only school in Connecticut that offers an advanced standing MSW program in a fully online format.
+Sacred Heart University offers an advanced standing MSW program in a fully online format.
 The program, which requires applicants to hold a BSW degree from a CSWE-accredited undergraduate program conferred in the last six years, has two specializations: Direct Clinical Practice, and Direct Community Practice.
 In addition to holding a BSW degree, advanced standing program applicants must have earned a B or better in all undergraduate social work courses and have a cumulative undergraduate GPA of 3.0 or higher.
-The 30-credit advanced standing track requires 550 hours of field education and can be completed in 20 months.
+Students take advanced courses in systems approaches to social work, clinical assessments, community engagement, evidence-based interventions, and anti-racism and fighting discrimination.
+The 30-credit advanced standing track requires 500 hours of field education and can be completed in 20 months.

 T Traditional programs, Advanced Standing programs, Campus programs, Hybrid programs (campus and online instruction), Hybrid-Online programs (3 to ~6 campus visits per year), Online programs (fully online to 2 campus visits per year)